mohamedawnallah/Learning-Bitcoin/cryptographic_algorithms/README.md

 Wikipedia said "A public key infrastructure (PKI) is a set of roles, policies, hardware, software and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption."
 So it's based on trust

 # Hashing Algorithms (sha, md5) and How they are used in public key infrastructure

+# What are Signature Hash Types (SIGHASH) ?

+# The Importance of Randomness in Signatures

+# What is Deterministic Random Seed

+# What is Locking Script and Unlocking Script

+# What is Pay to Public Key Hash Script